David and Goliath: Small One-step Model Beats Large Diffusion with Score Post-training: Score-based Post-training

-\paragraph{Problem Setup.} Assume we have a human reward function $r(\bx_0, \bm{c})$, which encodes the human preference for an image $\bx_0$ and corresponding text description $\bm{c}$.
+\paragraph{Problem Setup.} Our basic setting is that we have a known human reward function $r(\bx_0, \bm{c})$, which encodes the human preference for an image $\bx_0$ and corresponding text description $\bm{c}$.
 Besides, we also have a pre-trained diffusion model which will later act as a reference distribution $p_{ref}(\bx_0) = q_0(\bx_0)$.
-We assume the reference diffusion model is specified by the score function where $q_{t}(\bx_t)$'s is the underlying distribution diffused at time $t$ according to \eqref{equ:forwardSDE}.
-We assume that the pre-trained diffusion model well captures the ground-truth data distribution, and thus will be the only item of consideration for our approach.
+The reference diffusion model is specified by the score function $\bm{s}_{q_t}(\bx_t)\coloneqq \nabla_{\bx_t} \log q_{t}(\bx_t)$, where $q_{t}(\bx_t)$'s is the underlying distribution diffused at time $t$ according to \eqref{equ:forwardSDE}.
+The pre-trained diffusion model represents the ground-truth data distribution that is used to prevent the one-step model from seeking high human reward but losing the ability to generate realistic images.